MichaelJCole/evil_kittens/articles/1 Performance Testing Small-Medium sized Web Apps.md

 ## Loader.io

-Loader.io almost got a pass because they didn't auto-verify the Heroku domain of our app.
-While annoying, it just took a minute to add the route, and I was glad I did.
+Loader.io almost got passed up because it didn't auto-verify the Heroku domain of our app.
+While annoying, it just took a minute to add the route, and was worth the look.

 Loader.io is the most reasonable priced at $99/mo, with some generous offerings re: number of clients.
 We were able to do 10k/min, or 166 requests/second without any ramp-up time.
 While far from a kitten spike test, their $99/mo offer is for 1666 r/s.